What You Can Do to Support LGBTQ+ Youth at Risk of Depression and Suicide

 - Depression affects LGBTQ+ people at higher rates than the heterosexual population.

-- LGBTQ+ youths are more likely to report higher levels of bullying and drug use and feelings of depression.
+- LGBTQ+ youth are more likely to report higher levels of bullying and drug use and feelings of depression.
 (Russell & Fish, 2016)

 - A nationally representative study of adolescents in grades 7–12 found that lesbian, gay, and bisexual youth were more than twice as likely to have attempted suicide as their heterosexual peers.